 Day 1 - where things get creative

 For developers and project owners, Day 1 is definitely the most interesting phase.
 The initial design is brought to life and an infrastructure is created based on the project’s specifications.
 In order to become truly cloud-native, best practices must be observed.
 Guidelines such as Twelve-Factor Apps methodology can be followed.
-What’s more, using cloud means that you should stick to the important DevOps practice: Continuous Integration/Continuous Delivery (if you want to read more about CI/CD – check out our blog post).
+What’s more, using cloud means that you should stick to the important DevOps practice: Continuous Integration/Continuous Delivery.

 The cloud has brought us important change from the old-school approach to software development: an application starts to live as soon as the first lines of code are pieced together to make your proof-of-concept.
 You can start with Continuous Integration practices to test your application’s sanity, but you will quickly venture towards Continuous Delivery.
 When developing the app, we start introducing some operational elements, especially when multiple environments are used.
 Taking care with these operational elements will make the maintenance team’s life easier during the maintenance phase (Day 2).